• Twitter

 Plenty of storage for leftovers

-I’m partial to glass for storing food as plastic can seep into foods, especially fatty stuff like meats.
+It’s worth investing in glass storage containers with silicon lids.
+They will last significantly longer than plastic.
+Plus, research shows storing food in plastic can allow micro- or nanoplastics to seep into foods, especially fatty stuff like meats, especially if the food is hot or heated in the plastic container.
+I’m a fan of the Bayco brand, but there are many options.
+Costco often has a good deal on sets, too.
 In addition to preventing food from going to waste, you can also store foods you can buy in bulk, such as cereal, spices, flour, sugar, oatmeal, nuts, spices, etc. Plus, a glass jar is great for making vinaigrette.
 When on a budget, no food should be left to spoil as wasted food is wasted money.

 Any other thoughts on kitchen essentials?